Boardman River at Traverse City Michigan

 If the Boardman is warm, crowded, or affected by access work, compare the Au Sable for a broader trout destination, the Betsie for migratory-fish timing, or the Platte for northwest Michigan salmon and trout context.

-Michigan's current fishing regulations and Inland Trout and Salmon map control the Boardman by reach.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Michigan's current fishing rules and Inland Trout and Salmon map control the Boardman by reach.
 Confirm open seasons, methods, and harvest before fishing.

 Mayfield flow-reference area